AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

 1. Go to **[!UICONTROL Resources]** > **[!UICONTROL Content templates & fragments]** and click **[!UICONTROL Create]**.
 1. Click the email label to access the **[!UICONTROL Properties]** tab of the Email Designer.
-1. Specify a recognizable label and select the following parameters to find the fragment later in new emails:
+1. Specify a recognizable label and select the following parameters to find the fragment when editing email content:

     - Because fragments are only compatible with emails, select **[!UICONTROL Delivery]** from the **[!UICONTROL Content type]** drop-down list.
-    - Select **[!UICONTROL Fragment]** from the **[!UICONTROL HTML type]** drop-down list to be able to use this content as a fragment in your emails.
+    - Select **[!UICONTROL Fragment]** from the **[!UICONTROL HTML type]** drop-down list to be able to use this content as a fragment.

    ![](assets/email_designer_createfragment.png)